 The Australian Shepherd’s coat is one of the most unique and recognizable features of the breed.
 These unique, beautiful coats require special care if you want them to remain that way!
 There are many things to consider when grooming, bathing and caring for your Aussie’s fur.

 Australian Shepherd’s double-layered coats should be brushed weekly to remove loose fur, prevent mats, stimulate the skin, and spread natural oils.
-Bathing and trimming should be done as needed, generally every few months.
+Bathing and trimming an Aussie should be done as needed, generally every few months.

 Below, we’ll dive deeper into the dos and don’ts of caring for your Australian Shepherd’s coat, as well as special tools, grooming tips, and more.
 Read on to find out how to keep your Aussie looking great year-round.